PabloDelBarrioArnanz/Courses/Java/JavaPlayground/src/rockthejvm/virtualthread/VirutalThreads.md

+## Info from youtube video see also java files from RockTheJVM
 ### Java 19 - Game of Loom: Implementation patterns and performance implications playing with virtual threads

 #### JDK native threads are thin wrappers around operating system threads